AlfrescoArchive/adf-examples/README.md

     |-- ...
 ```

-To view the full list of examples related to an Alfresco ADF version, click on the folder of the repository.
+To view the full list of examples related to an Alfresco ADF version, click on the folder named like the ADF version.

 # Where to start